-- Existing: A user who had more than one Session during that time frame.
-There’s no default segment for this, though you can graph a Count Unique of Sessions as an equivalent.
+- Existing: A user who has more than one session during that time frame.
+There’s no default segment for this, though you can chart a Count Unique of Sessions as an equivalent.

 Via the New Users Segment

-We have a default segment called New Users, which you can graph to compare new and existing user activity during a specific point of time.
+We have a default segment called New Users, which you can chart to compare new and existing user activity during a specific point of time.
 To use this segment, complete the following steps:

 1. Navigate to Analyze > Usage over time